Tukaram (film): Production

 Tukaram being a revered saint in Maharashtra, his works have been a subject of numerous study.
 But the film focuses on his life before sainthood.
 The film was produced by Sanjay Chhabria under the banner Everest Entertainment.
 The story, screenplay and dialogues for the film were written by Ajit Dalvi and Prashant Dalvi.
 Through various researches and many re-writings, the screenplay took almost five years to produce.
 Multiple National Film Award winner Vikram Gaikwad did the makeup of the artists.
 The costumes were designed by Poornima Oak.

 Music

 The music of the film is composed by veteran music director Ashok Patki and the new age director Avadhoot Gupte.
 Singers include Aniruddha Joshi, Dnyaneshwar Meshram, Padmanabh Gaikwad and Janhavi Prabhu Arora along with Avdhoot Gupte.
 Joshi and Gaikwad have been winners of Marathi Sa Re Ga Ma Pa and Meshram and Arora have been participants in it; all in different seasons.
-Gaikwad who is the winner of Sa Re Ga Ma Pa L'il Champs season 2 also plays the role of young Tukaram in the film.
+Gaikwad who is the winner of Sa Re Ga Ma Pa Marathi Li'l Champs season 2 also plays the role of young Tukaram in the film.
 Ashutosh Gowariker launched the music album.